 ISJ children have a strong need to belong and feel like part of a community.
 Parents should encourage involvement in group activities, such as sports teams, church groups, or musical groups.
 The ISJ child will find these group activities highly rewarding, and will in all likelihood carry this "community involvement" habit into adulthood.

 ISJ children need to have rules spelled out very clearly.
-They cannot extrapolate rules from one situation into another, and need to have guidelines clearly defined in order to understand what is expected of them.
+They rarely extrapolate rules from one situation into another, and need to have guidelines clearly defined in order to understand what is expected of them.

 ISJ children are recharged by spending time alone.
 They need time alone to sift through all of the facts that they gather during the day.
 Parents should respect this need, and recognize that it is healthy for their children to spend some time alone.